L. Jagi Lamplighter

-L. Jagi Lamplighter is an American children's and fantasy children's writer and editor.
+L. Jagi Lamplighter is an American children's and fantasy writer and editor.

 Personal life

 Lamplighter graduated from St. John's College in Annapolis, Maryland.
 She is married to fellow author John C. Wright, and has four children.
+Lamplighter is a Christian Scientist.

 Works

 Prospero's Daughter trilogy

 Lamplighter's first three published novels form the Prospero's Daughter trilogy, whose narrator Miranda is the daughter of the magician Prospero from Shakespeare's The Tempest.
 Set in the present day, it portrays Miranda and her siblings attempting to rescue their father from a Hell similar to Dante's Inferno.